acmoles/portfolio/portfolio/projects/wesen.md

 ## Research

 <p class="subtitle">
-  I informally interviewed three designers and one non-designer, each who had recently designed or commissioned bespoke jewellery.
+  I informally interviewed four designers and one non&#8209;designer, each who had recently designed or commissioned bespoke jewellery.
 </p>

-Wesen is an experiment in turning customers into creators and building a digital product end-to-end.
-It enables anyone to customise a pendant necklace, which can be bespoke manufactured by a blend of traditional and modern techniques.
-Maecenas maximus nibh turpis.
-Vestibulum finibus felis quis imperdiet placerat.
-Analytics, asking customer service, interviewing existing customers and parents who weren’t customers. (which was a growing trend among my friends).
-I recorded standout details and comments:
+At the outset, I wasn’t set on any particular product category.
+My approach was to broadly investigate the mass customisation market and make a choice based on estimated product-market fit.
+I used digital marketing techniques to gauge the market potential and understand what language and search terms potential customers might use.
+I followed up with qualitative interviews.

 </template>